 - Households with more efficient fixtures and no leaks can drop their water usage to 40 gallons per person per day.13

 Gallons Per Household Per Day

 - In 2000, per capita consumption of all materials in the United States was 23.7 metric tons, 52% more than the European average.15

 - In 1900, raw material consumption was less than 2 metric tons per person.
-By 2010, it had grown to over 13 metric tons per person.16,17
+At its peak in 2006, it had grown to over 13 metric tons per person.16,17

 Average American Lifetime Material Consumption14